- Location: Massachusetts

 - Vehicle identification information (VIN, make, model, and year)

-the clean trade-in value of the vehicle, not the price stated on the Bill of Sale.
 If you get caught lying on a bill of sale to try to pay a lower sales tax, you can face penalties including loss of license or registration.